meew0/meew0/README.md

 If you would like to contact me, feel free to send an email to my most recent git committer email address.
 I make no promises about responding, though.
 You can also ping me on [fedi](https://iscute.moe/meew0).

-My profile picture is my own work, although parts of it are traced from various frames of the [To Your Eternity](https://en.wikipedia.org/wiki/To_Your_Eternity) anime.
-The composition and colouring is my own.
+My profile picture is a combination of my own artwork and elements traced from various frames of the [To Your Eternity](https://en.wikipedia.org/wiki/To_Your_Eternity) anime.